-When selecting materials of construction for an oxygen compressor the usual criteria apply.
-It is desirable that compressor components that come into contact with oxygen shall have good oxygen compatibility.
-Materials that fulfil these criteria usually have the following properties: high ignition temperature; high thermal conductivity; high specific heat; low heat of combustion.
+Compressor components that come into contact with oxygen shall be selected for their oxygen compatibility.
+Materials that fulfil these criteria usually have the following properties:

+- high ignition temperature;

+- · high thermal conductivity;

+- · high specific heat; and

+- · low heat of combustion.

 3.3.2 Use of aluminium